-New Incentives obtains funding from GiveWell and Open Philanthropy to expand its pilot program from 10 clinics to 98 clinics for three years as part of an independent randomized controlled trial (RCT) to evaluate the impact of the program on routine childhood vaccination rates in Zamfara, Katsina, and Jigawa States in Nigeria.
+New Incentives obtains funding from and to expand its pilot program from 10 clinics to 98 clinics for three years as part of an independent randomized controlled trial (RCT) to evaluate the impact of the program on routine childhood vaccination rates in Zamfara, Katsina, and Jigawa States in Nigeria.

 New Incentives expands to a team of 100+ in 98 public health clinics in the North West region of Nigeria, providing cash incentives for childhood vaccinations.

 New Incentives reaches 190,000 infants and 700,000 cash transfers since launching the program.
 The endline survey of the RCT to measure the effectiveness of the program on childhood vaccination rates commences.

 IDinsight publishes the findings from the showing that the program has a substantial, positive impact on vaccination coverage.
 Now operating in 98 clinics, New Incentives reaches 265,000 infants and 1 million cash transfers.

 .GiveWell names New Incentives one of its top charities, estimating that the program doubles the proportion of children who are fully immunized.